matloff/TidyverseSkeptic/README.md

 China, and have taught a short course on probability to sixth-graders.

 See my [full bio](https://heather.cs.ucdavis.edu/matloff.html)

+# The main issue is how to teach R learners to do data analysis

+Note that in discussing teaching in this essay, I am taking the target audience here to be **nonprogrammers** who wish to use R for data analysis.
+The focus is not on what R style should be used by package designers.

 # Note on ggplot2 re marketing